currawong-project/libcw/notes.md

     }

     presets: {
-      a: { g_:   { gain:0.1 } }, // Use underscore notation to apply a preset value to g0,g1,g2.
+      a: { g_:   { gain:0.1 } }, // Use suffix notation to apply a preset value to g0,g1,g2.
-      b: { g0_2: { gain:0.2 } }, // Use underscore notation to apply a preset value to g0 and g1.
+      b: { g0_2: { gain:0.2 } }, // Use suffix notation to apply a preset value to g0 and g1.
       c: { g2:   { gain:0.3 } }, // Apply a preset value to g2 only.
     }
   }
 }
 ```

-Todo: This should work now.

 ---